danielzyla/news-info-downloader/README.md

 You can see how it works on the web by clicking [here](https://news-info-downloader.herokuapp.com/).

-The source of articles and the page size are set statically on the backend, but can be easily easily adjusted to the sources offered by News API.

 ## Technology used

-Java 11 SE, Apache Maven, Spring Boot, RestTemplate client (Spring Framework), Project Lombok, Thymeleaf
+Java 11 SE, Apache Maven, Spring Boot, RestTemplate client (Spring Framework), Project Lombok, Thymeleaf, JavaScript

 ## Instruction